 |Sl.
 No. ||Name ||Designation ||Ratio of remuneration ||% increase in remuneration |

-The median remuneration of the employees in the financial year 2016-17 was increased by17.39%.
+The median remuneration of the employees in the financial year 2020-2021 on grossmonthly basis was increased by 7.14%.

 (d) average percentile increase already made in the salaries of employees other thanthe managerial personnel in the last financial year and its comparison with the percentileincrease in the managerial remuneration and justification thereof and point out if thereare any exceptional circumstances for increase in the managerial remuneration -

 The average percentage increase in the salaries of employees other than the managerialpersonnel during the financial year 2020-2021 on the basis of entitlement was 7.78%.
 Therewas no increase in the managerial remuneration during the financial year 2020-2021 (referNote 1 above).

-The managerial personnel are entitled to remuneration partly by way of fixedremuneration and partly by way of variable remuneration being a percentage on the profitthe majority of employees other than the managerial personnel are paid by way of fixed remuneration only.
+The managerial personnel are entitled to remuneration partly by way of fixedremuneration being monthly remuneration and partly by way ofvariable remuneration being apercentage on the profit of the Company whereas the majority of employees other than themanagerial personnel are paid by way of fixed remuneration only.
 The increase in theremuneration of non-managerial employees depends upon various factors like industrystandards cost of living individual performance of the employee during the financialyear etc.

 PARTICULARS OF EMPLOYEES